thoughtbot/aws-platform-guide/book/conventions-and-expectations/terraform-conventions.md

 You can use the [Terraform state backend Cloudformation template](https://github.com/thoughtbot/cloudformation-terraform-state-backend) to create a secure Terraform state backend for each AWS account.
-When using Control Tower, you can use customizations for Control Tower to create a Terraform state backend as part of the baseline for each account.
+When using Control Tower, you can use [Customizations for Control Tower](#launch-customizations-for-control-tower) to create a Terraform state backend as part of the baseline for each account.